-Volunteer fosters need the cooperation of family, flexibility, patience, a compassionate nature, and some knowledge of animal behavior.
+Volunteers foster the cooperation of the family, flexibility, patience, a compassionate nature, and some knowledge of animal behavior.

 What is The Eligibility to Foster An Animal?

-You must be 18 years old to become a foster parent and you can apply to your near foster care organization.
-If you are below 18 years old you can discuss it with your family and your parents and see the conditions of your home that will be pet safe.
+You must be 18 years old to become a foster parent and you can apply to your nearby foster care organization.
+If you are below 18 years old, you can discuss it with your family and your parents and see the conditions of your home that will be pet safe.

-If you tick of this checklist you are free to apply!
+If you tick off this checklist you are free to apply!
 You should take your foster pet and go for regular vaccinations and regular check-ups e.t.c.
 You can also teach them a few tricks.
-It will help them to behave more obedient to their permanent parents.
+It will help them to behave more obediently to their permanent parents.

 These are many situations for which a temporary home may be needed: